 Last night’s show in Portland mostly focused on the Junkies’ wonderful new album, Renmin Park, their upcoming Vic Chesnutt cover album, Demons, the album that made them popular, Trinity Session, and a healthy dose of cover songs like Townes Van Zandt’s “Rake” and Neil Young’s “Don’t Let It Bring You Down,” which were both highlights.

-Michael Timmins captured while in China, resulting in multi-instrumentalist Jeff Bird to accomplish many things at once, which he is used to doing, and doing well.
-"Cicadas" and "Sir Francis Bacon at the Net" were the two that captured Renmin Park's organic beauty, while the title track was gorgeously delivered during the Junkies' short acoustic set.
+Renmin Park is a bit of an experiment when delivered live.
+Some of the songs are played along with the field recordings that Michael Timmins captured while in China, resulting in multi-instrumentalist Jeff Bird to accomplish many things at once, which he is used to doing, and doing well.
+“Cicadas” and “Sir Francis Bacon at the Net” were the two that captured Renmin Park’s organic beauty, while the title track was gorgeously delivered during the Junkies’ short acoustic set.

 The tunes played from Trinity Session, outside of the aforementioned “Misguided Angel” and “Sweet Jane,” were mainly what gave the set that dark, brooding feel.
 Waylon Jennings’ “Dreaming My Dreams” was especially somber (Margo Timmins voice never sounded better), and the lengthy “Working on a Building” allowed guitarist Michael Timmins to stretch the sound of his fractured solos.
 His guitar work was also top notch during a psychedelic take on Robert Johnson’s “Me and the Devil Blues.”